ASzot/NewPersonalWebsite/content/posts/kv_cache.md

 ## Training

-In this section, I train the transformer model from scratch on the [TinyStories](https://huggingface.co/datasets/roneneldan/TinyStories) dataset.
+In this section, the transformer model defined above is trained from scrach on the [TinyStories](https://huggingface.co/datasets/roneneldan/TinyStories) dataset.
 You can also skip this training part and just use the model I trained and included on the [github repo](https://github.com/ASzot/kv-cache/blob/main/model.pth).
 The training code automatically downloads the TinyStories dataset and trains for 1 epoch over the dataset.
-Thue model trains on subsequences of 256 tokens, which can span multiple stories.
+The model trains on subsequences of 256 tokens, which can span multiple stories.
 ```python
 max_ctx_len = 256
 tokenizer = tiktoken.get_encoding("gpt2")